 - While reading each article, make note of a quote or two that will spark interest.

-- Jot down an observation about the article, create a short summary, and relate it to your business; personalize the article to your company.
+- Create a short summary, and ensure you use the keywords that you noted as you were reading, and relate the main points in your summary to your business; personalize the article to your company.

-- Find a photo from any of the inexpensive stock photo websites to include on your blog.
+- Find a photo from any of the inexpensive or free stock photo websites to include on your blog.
 Imagery is important because it captures people’s attention, so don’t skip this step.

-Once you have these four pieces (article link, quotes, your observations, photo), you have a complete blog post.
+Once you have these pieces (article link, quotes, keywords, your observations, home website links, photo), you have a complete blog post.
 Use your observation or the quote as the opening paragraph, add the photo, then encourage the reader to follow a link to finish reading the article.
-You can take it a step further and include links to other resources for more information on the topic.
+You can take it a step further and include links to other resources for more information on the topic; be sure you have at least one internal link to a story or case study on your own website.
 Make sure all of the information you curate is of the highest quality, from a reputable source, and doesn’t send your audience to a competitor.

 Creating blog posts like this is a great way to circulate content from your favorite publications, give credit to the original author, and make some friends.
 If you link to another company’s website, not only are you acknowledging their expertise, you are improving their search engine optimization.
 Perhaps in the future they will return the favor.